johnjackoleary/cfi-commonplace-book/Inbox/Elements to be sorted or sections to be added to lessons ppl.md

 minimum altitude

-best glide

 Better way to explain parasitic and induced drag

 roll out of turn at 1/2 of bank

-Whern to take off with tailwind
+When to take off with tailwind

 rate of turn vs bank angle